Skip to Content

 How To Make Baked Gnocchi with Broccoli in No Time Flat.

-Get excited, because the meltiest, carb-iest, creamiest baked pasta dish of your dreams is just 20 minutes away.
+Get excited, because the meltiest, carb-iest, creamiest baked pasta dish of your dreams is right this way.
 Here’s how to make your new meatless Monday go-to:

-1. Blanch the broccoli and then gnocchi in a big pot of boiling water for just a few minutes, to get them partially cooked.
+1. Blanch the broccoli and then gnocchi in a stock pot of boiling water for just a few minutes, to get them partially cooked.

 3. In goes the mozzarella, followed by the broccoli and gnocchi.
 Stir to combine.
 Begin to get very excited because you’re nearly there!